cellgeni/visium2cells/README.md

 ## Preparation
 Upload whole folder.
-Create conda environment using environment yaml file:
+Create conda environment using **environment.yaml** file:

 `conda env create -f environment.yml`

+Alternatively you an use **requirements.txt** to create python environment.
 For each dataset you will need to prepare: (i) it's name, (ii) path to the full resolution H&E image and (iii) path to the spaceranger output folder.
 It is important that image was the same as used in spacerranger analysis.
 In case you want to run a batch of the samples you will need to save this information for all samples in csv file with the same column names as in **table_with_paths.csv**
 Also, you will need to prepare configuration file (see **conf.yaml**)